LogoLogo

 }

-This step will connect your Firewall protected smart contracts to the Venn Network onchain.
-It does this by sending setup transactions onchain to register your smart contracts with Venn.
+This step connects your Firewall-protected smart contracts to the Venn Network on-chain by sending setup transactions.

 Before You Begin